microsoft/vscode-wiki/Extension-API-process.md

 About Proposed API
 --
 We work with API proposals on which we iterate a few times before making stable API.
 Those proposals can be tested by extension authors.
+The proposed API is defined in [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts).
 This is what you have to do to try out a proposed API:

 * You must use [Insiders](https://code.visualstudio.com/insiders/) because proposed APIs change frequently.
 * You must have this line in the package.json file of your extension: `"enableProposedAPI": true.`